Aaron-Bopp/TIM/40_Evergreens/Faith is an abstraction of cognitive dissonance.md

 #### [[Faith is an abstraction of cognitive dissonance]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

+> [!summary]
+>
+>  An [[abstraction]] is a way to remove complexity of operation without losing functionality.
+>  For example, a coffee maker removes the complexity of heating and distributing water at just the right temperature, without you doing it manually, while still making a good cup of coffee.
+>  [[Faith]] removes the complexity of having to contrast your [[religious belief]] with contradictory evidence, without having to go through the stress of [[cognitive dissonance]], while still reconciling those ideas into your [[worldview]].

 "Be in the world not of the world," because if you are of the world you start believing worldly things like [[evolution]] and that people who don't believe the same thing as you aren't inherently inferior.
 [[Christianity]] expects you to accept that your [[worldview]] doesn't line up with the facts of your everyday existence.
 This creates [[cognitive dissonance]] as your understanding of the teachings of [[Christianity]] clash with your understanding of the world.